Ola76/Ola76/README.md

 💼 Technical Skills:

-📉 Advanced proficiency in Excel, Tableau, SQL, Python, FastAPI, and Streamlit.
+📉 Advanced proficiency in Excel, Tableau, SQL, Python, Rust, and Streamlit.

 🖥 Web Development: Proficient in HTML and CSS, laying the foundation for responsive and interactive web designs.
 🤖 Developed various ML Web applications such as [Sentiment_app](https://sentimentstream.streamlit.app/) and [Dashboard_app](https://superstoreappusa.streamlit.app/).